-With the files that the Xenos transform creates, you can store the data into OnDemand and then do the following:

-- Use the Windows client to search for and retrieve, view, and print the documents. - Use the OnDemand Web Enablement Kit feature to search for and retrieve, view, and print the documents.
+With the files that the Xenos transforms create, you can store the data into OnDemand and then use the Windows client to search for and retrieve, view, and print the documents.
+You can also use ODWEK to retrieve and transform documents.